 |Bharia of Patalkot valley (pic given by Dr. Acharya)|

-He went to college to study botany (plants) and then received a Ph.D. in microbiology.
-For more than 10 years now, Dr. Deepak Acharya has been studying Patalkot, its people, and their knowledge of medicinal plants.
+He went to college to study botany (plants) and then received a Ph.D. in microbiology followed by Post Doctorate in Ethnobotany.
+For more than 17 years now, Dr. Deepak Acharya has been studying Patalkot, its people, and their knowledge of medicinal plants.
 He has discovered many things about them.
 More than 2,000 natives live in villages scattered throughout the forest.
 There is a great harmony among them living in a comfortable balance, gladly helping each other, growing and collecting their own food foods.
 They are unusually skilled at making pulps and extracts of plants for curing illnesses.
 They have medicinal treatments for many illnesses including; measles, cholera, hypertension, diabetes, coughs, snakebites, and even pain.

 |Dr. Deepak Acharya near Patalkot Valley|